WATER - SERIES

 Her fascination with Buddhism and other sources of inspiration explains her sensitivity to contemplation, meditation and creation.

 Her works are built up painstakingly layer by layer.
 She finds this approach “meditative and restful”.
-In her quest for the essence of

-the soul, she presents numerous themes, powerfully and full of inspiration, all expressed with a delicate refinement and eye for detail.
+In her quest for the essence of the soul, she presents numerous themes, powerfully and full of inspiration, all expressed with a delicate refinement and eye for detail.

 Hubert Reeves tells us that “on a cosmic scale, water is rarer than gold”.

-Ria’s work is informed by those artists for whom water is a mirror, an expression of endless movement, illusion, excitement, the voicing
+Ria’s work is informed by those artists for whom water is a mirror, an expression of endless movement, illusion, excitement, the voicing of feelings.

-But her fascination with water enabled her to find a means of expression for the profound experience of ‘feeling’ and to give shape
+But her fascination with water enabled her to find a means of expression for the profound experience of ‘feeling’ and to give shape to new works

-to new works with an intense richness of colour and shimmering light.
+with an intense richness of colour and shimmering light.

 Being close to and in love with nature, this artist has her own message for her contemporaries: “What sort of world do we want?”